a2tf/Sigma2SplunkApp/README.md

 1. Prepare your config to launch sigma2splunkapp:
  a) create your specific Sigma2SplunkAlert config and reference it in the config.yml with it's name
  b) create your specific Sigma2SplunkAlert whitelisting config and reference it in the config.yml with it's name
- c) define which sigma rules should be used to create your savedsearches.conf
+ c) define which sigma rules should be used and which should be skipped to create your savedsearches.conf
  d) define which sigma rules should be created with a whitelist
  e) define your global settings (e.g. where is your git path, where is splunk located, what is the name of whitelisting app)
  f) execute